 Which pages could have a noindex without affecting the website ranking?

 If the noindex tag is not added to the right page (or it is incorrectly added), unwanted information may end up in the results (or the entire website might end up as invisible in the search engine, depending on how it was implemented).
-So, here are some pages that one may not want to index:
+So, here are some pages that you may not want to index:

-- Author descriptions: if a website has only one author (or multiple active ones), every time a post is published, their description might also be added on the page, and it can be seen as duplicate content by crawlers.
+- Author descriptions: if a website has only one author (or multiple active ones), every time a post is published, their description might also be added to the page, and it can be seen as duplicate content by crawlers.
 The go-to option would be to noindex the author page/description.

-- Custom pages or hidden pages: If you created some limited content for a specific audience, then you may want to keep it just for them and not make it visible in the search engines.
+- Custom pages or hidden pages: If you created some limited content for a specific audience, then you may want to keep it just for them and not make it visible in search engines.

 - Unsubscribe page or Thank you pages: these are pages that people should reach only once, and their content is not valuable or relevant from a content point of view.
 Some websites prefer to noindex the sign-in or sign-up pages too.

 - Internal search results.
-If a site has a search bar and for each searched query, there is a generated page that gets indexed; this may end-up in ruining the rank of a website.
-So, a noindex may be a good idea.
+If a site has a search bar and for each searched query, there is a generated page that gets indexed; this may end-up ruining the rank of a website.
+So, a noindex tag may be a good idea.

-How to implement a noindex?
+How to implement a noindex tag

 There are two ways to implement noindex: as a meta tag and as an HTTP response header, based on what is more convenient for a website.